martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 		return retVal;
 	}

-## Reference vs Pointer vs STLs

-Always depends on the context.
-In the general case references are preffered over pointers.
-Using STL weak_ptr, unique_ptr and shared_ptr is generally discouraged but not forbidden.

-## Lambda functions
+## Lambda expressions

-Forbidden.
+Discouraged.
 Use pointers to functions instead.

-## Auto
+## auto

-Forbidden.
-Lazy people use this, doesn't improve readibility at all.
+Discouraged.
+Lazy people coming from JavaScript use this, doesn't improve readibility at all.

-## Inline
+## inline

 A reasonable rule of thumb is to not put inline at functions that have more than 3 lines of code in them.